 MAPS & NAVIGATION

-Although the trails are well signposted and meet many roads and settlements, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. Maps can be downloaded from the trail website, which also provides the latest trail status and updates.
+Although the trails are well signposted and meet many roads and settlements, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. Maps can be downloaded from the trail website.

 The Queenstown Trails can be ridden at any time of year, each season blessed with a distinct colour palette – golden autumn foliage and snow-white winter peaks being particularly dramatic.